amexicano/amexicano/README.md

 ### Hi there 👋
-I'm a computer science student who is passionate about
+I'm a computer science student who is passionate about coding and learning, improving by techs and machines our lifestyle.
 ```javascript
 const mexicano = {
     pronouns: "He" | "Him",